lstasiak/Big-Data-Algorithms-exercises/README.md

 # Big-Data-Algorithms-exercises
-Set of tasks solved in Big Data Algorithms course at WUST The main literature regarding this course include: "Mining of massive datasets" by J. Leskovec, A. Rajaraman and J. Ullman.
+Set of tasks solved in Big Data Algorithms course at WUST.
+The main literature regarding this course include: "Mining of massive datasets" by J. Leskovec, A. Rajaraman and J. Ullman.

 ## Problem 1 - Jaccard Distance & Minhashing